NikDrosakis/gen20/README.md

 ### Additional Components

-- **ADMIN**: The dashboard for system management, divided into 7 channels and utilizing sortable components for drag-and-drop functionality.
+- **ADMIN**: The dashboard for system management, divided into 7 channels and utilizing sortable components for drag-and-drop capabilities.
 - **CORE**: The abstract class system of GEN20, updated to PHP 8.3 and vanilla JavaScript.

 ## Abilities